databricks/diviner/docs/grouped_pmdarima.rst

     are:

     - ``"raise"``
-        A :py:class:`DivinerException <diviner.exceptions.DivinerException>` is raised if any supplied groups do not match to the fitted groups.
+        A ``DivinerException`` is raised if any supplied  groups do not match to the fitted groups.
     - ``"warn"``
         A warning is emitted (printed) and logged for any groups that do not match to those that the model was fit with.